smetj/wishbone/docs/source/introduction.rst

         This setup generates a feedback loop to the RabbitMQ message broker.

-        ./brokertest command --config file [--instances number] [--loglevel level] [--pid filename]
+        /usr/bin/brokertest command --config file [--instances number] [--loglevel level] [--pid filename] [--group groupname]

         Commands:

             start           Starts and daemonizes the program into the background. stop            Stops a daemonized instance.
-                       debug           Starts the program in the foreground without detaching.
+            debug           Starts the program in the foreground without detaching. kill            Kills the daemonized instance.
+            list            Lists the available Wishbone modules in group

         Parameters:

             --config        The filename of the bootstrap config file.

             --instances     The number of parallel instances to start.
 Default is 1.

             --loglevel      Defines the loglevel to use.
+Default is "info".
-Default is "info" Possible values are:
+                            Possible values are:
                                 info, warning, critical, debug

             --pid           Defines the location of the pidfile.
-                                       The default value is /tmp/BrokerTest.pid
+                            The default value is /tmp/PySeps.pid

+            --group         The name of the module group to list modules from.

             Support: https://groups.google.com/forum/?fromgroups=#!forum/python-wishbone